-The ancillary staff employee on "Track III - Formal" may request the presence of an Association Representative during IDP review meetings or at a post-classroom observation conference.
+The ancillary staff employee on "Track I - Formal" may request the presence of an Association Representative during IDP review meetings or at a post-classroom observation conference.
 However, it is the ancillary staff employee's responsibility to arrange for an Association Representative.
 The Human Resources Department will also be represented at such meetings.
 The unavailability of a particular Association Representative or Human Resources shall not delay post observation conferences.

 An ancillary staff employee assigned to "Track III - Formal" will receive both a mid-year progress report and a final end-of-year evaluation.
 At least three (3) formal classroom observations shall be conducted.
 These observations shall be scheduled at least twenty (20) student days apart, unless mutually agreed upon in writing by the ancillary staff employee and the supervisor.
-A post-observation conference shall be held within five (5) work days of the observation.
+A post-observation conference shall be held within five (5) work days of the observation, unless the ancillary staff employee agrees in writing to extend the time to conduct the conference, not to exceed thirty (30) days.
+In the event the meeting does not occur as a result of administrator unavailability within thirty-five (35) days of the observation, negative comments or concerns shall be excluded from the observation.
 The ancillary staff employee shall bring a completed Post-Observation Reflection Form to this conference, and the administrator shall bring the completed Classroom Observation Form.
 The ancillary staff employee and the administrator shall each retain copies of both forms.